Placement Supervisor £32,624 to £ 36,155 (FTE)

 How to Apply

-This post is exempt from the Rehabilitation of Offenders Act 1974 and the successful candidates will be subject to a check by the Disclosure and Barring Service and Security Vetting.
+This post is exempt from the Rehabilitation of Offenders Act 1974.
+Successful candidates will undergo a Disclosure and Barring Service check.

 Interested in this position?